 27 JanWilliam Bloomer aged 11 months 8 days, son of Sgt William and Mary Elizabeth Bloomer.

 1863 Strength: 806 men.
 At Floriana Barracks which was originally a store house, casemated and situated for security in the fortification wall.
 The rooms were damp and gloomy from inability of light to penetrate from without.

 During the summer of 1863, granular ophthalmia became fairly established in the corps.
 There were 35 admissions, of which 4 were relapses in persons previously attacked.

 In 1863, the regiment had an average strength of 806 men, 569 hospital admissions (705.5 admissions per 1000 of mean strength) with 4 deaths in hospital and 1 death out of hospital (6.20 deaths per 1000 of mean strength).

-Malta Sept 1864 In compliance with clause 2 Chap XV Sect 11 of the Rules and Regulations of HM Colonial Services, Pte John Burns 1st/22nd Regiment was tried on 6 Sept 1864 by three judges and a jury.
-He was convicted of the willful homicide of Sgt Thomas Ludgate 1st/22nd.
+Sep 1864 In compliance with clause 2 Chap XV Sect 11 of the Rules and Regulations of HM Colonial Services, Pte John Burns 1st/22nd Regiment was tried on 6 Sept 1864 by three judges and a jury.
+He was convicted of the wilful homicide of Sgt Thomas Ludgate 1st/22nd.
 Pte Burns was executed on 10 Sept in front of the whole garrison who witnessed the sentence being carried out.2

 In 1864, the regiment had an average strength of 746 men, 424 hospital admissions (568 admissions per 1000 of mean strength) with 2 deaths in hospital, 2 out of hospital and 1 death among the invalids (6.70 deaths per 1000 of mean strength).